What Does Private Health Insurance Insurance (PKV) Cost in Germany? A Comprehensive Guide

 • Employees receive a subsidy from their employer.
 Self-employed individuals pay the full premium without an employer subsidy, which is higher for a similar scope of benefits.

 • Children must be insured separately, with premiums depending on the selected benefits and deductible.
-Private health insurance offers the possibility of lowering premiums in old age and guarantees comprehensive healthcare through the equivalence principle, which is based on age reserves.
+Private health insurance offers the possibility of lowering premiums in old age and guarantees comprehensive healthcare through the equivalence principle, which is based on aging reserves.

 How much does private health insurance in Germany cost per month?